MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 Work items can live forever in your work tracking data store.
 You never have to delete them.
 However, you might want to set up a work item management process for one of the following actions:

 - **Change state**: Remove work items from appearing on backlogs and boards by changing the work item **State** to *Remove* or *Cut*.
+The state available to you is based on the workflow assigned to the work item type.
 - **Delete**: Remove work items from backlogs, boards, and queries.
-Deleted work items are moved to a Recycle Bin.
-From the **Recycle Bin**, you can restore or permanently delete them.
+Deleted work items are moved to a **Recycle Bin**.
+- **Restore**: Recover deleted work items by restoring them from the **Recycle Bin**.
-- **Destroy**: Permanently delete work items, deleting all data from the work tracking data store.
+- **Destroy**: Permanently delete work items, which deletes all data from the work tracking data store.

-- **Restore**: Recover deleted work items, restoring them from the Recycle Bin.
+> [!NOTE]

-The ability to archive work items or projects isn't a supported feature at this time.
+> The ability to archive work items or projects isn't a supported feature at this time.

 ::: moniker range=">= azure-devops-2019"
 To move a work item from one project to another, or to change the work item type, see [Move work items, change work item type](move-change-type.md).